-I did a bit of research and found the secret to fresh-smelling laundry was already in my cleaning cupboard: vinegar and baking soda.
-Here’s how to do it!
+I did a bit of research and found the secret to fresh-smelling laundry was already in my natural cleaning supplies.
+Here’s how easy it is.

-The hottest the garments can handle.
+- Use the hottest water the garments can handle.
 For me, this is hot water with a cold rinse.

-Add 1 cup along with the laundry soap while the washer is filling.
+- Add 1 cup baking soda along with the laundry soap while the washer is filling.

-After the clothes have agitated for a minute or two, turn the washer off and let the clothes soak for about 30 minutes.
-This is the secret!
-A good soak in the hot water really does the trick.
+- After the clothes have agitated for a minute or two, turn the washer off and let the clothes soak for about 30 minutes.

 - After the soak, turn the washer on and let it finish as normal.